SAP-archive/teched2020-DEV264/README.md

 - **My Inbox** - Enable business users to claim and complete their workflow tasks with FIORI user expereince.
 Workflow management provides [**Live Process Content**](https://api.sap.com/themes/WorkflowManagement) enabling customers to accelerate workflow automation by configuring or extending these process content.

-In this excercise you will learn advanced capabilities of Workflow Management are included.
+In this exercise you will learn advanced capabilities of Workflow Management are included.
 - Prinicipal Propagation - How to call APIs from Workflow using the credentials of a process participant.
 - Reference Subflow - How to modularize workflows.
 - Substitution - Substitute a user during absence with another user so that all workflow tasks will be assigned to the substitute.